GeneralProducts/day-of-code/_posts/2018-09-24-apply-more-styles.md

 {% endhighlight %}

-There are more styles that you necessarily need at the moment here, but this will improve the look of your website and let us focus on more types of programming today.
+There are more styles than you necessarily need at the moment here, but this will improve the look of your website and let us focus on more types of programming today.

 Refresh your browser page, and it's quite transformed: